 If you’re here for some hairy coo photos, you have come to the right blog.

-Without considering everything that Scotland has to offer I can tell you some of the quick commodities that people seemingly can’t get enough of kilts, castles, bagpipes, scotch, Nessie, & cows.
-Not just any cows, but the Highland coos.
+Without considering everything that Scotland has to offer I can tell you some of the quick commodities that people seemingly can’t get enough of – kilts, castles, bagpipes, scotch, Nessie, and cows… but, not just any cows, the Highland Scottish Coos.

 There is no doubt the Highland cows (pronounced locally coos) have a special place in my heart.

-Aside from the darling photos I have compiled a few of the best places to find Highland coos during your visit to Scotland.
+Aside from the darling photos I have compiled a few of the best places to find Highland cows during your visit to Scotland.
 Also included is a brief history behind these lovable creatures.

 So, let’s get to the main question, where can I find Highland coos in Scotland?

 While these guys can surely be spotted from afar when driving through the Scottish plains, especially in Cairngorm National Park.
 It is nice to know some spots where you can stop, get a good look, and snap some photos.